Daniel Hudson Burnham, an Architectural Chronology & Legacy in Photos

 • Sept.
 4, 1846: Daniel Hudson Burnham born in Henderson, NY.

-• After career delays Burnham apprentices as draftsman to architect William LeBaron Jenney, "father of skyscrapers".
+• After career delays Burnham apprentices as draftsman to architect William LeBaron Jenney, "Father of skyscrapers".

 • 1872: Burnham moves to Chicago, works for architectural firm of Carter, Drake, & Wright.